De Sitter Holography and Entanglement Entropy: Holographic entanglement and Renyi entropies in

 In a holographic theory, the entanglement entropy for any boundary region is given by the area of an appropriate codimension-2 extremal surface in the bulk \cite{RTHRT}: \be {\cal S} = \frac{A_{\text{ext}}}{4G_{d+1}}. \ee In our highly symmetric $dS_{d+1}$ spacetime (\ref{dSslicing}), there is a codimension-2 extremal surface at $w=\pi \ell_{dS}/2$ and at the moment of time reflection symmetry $\tau=0$ in the global $dS_d$.
 This gives \be = \frac{V_{d-1}}{4 G_{d+1}}\,,\qquad V_{d-1} = \frac{2\pi^{d/2} \ell_{dS}^{d-1}}{\Gamma(d/2)} \ee where $V_{d-1}$ is the area (volume) of the extremal surface at the $S^{d-1}$ neck.
 Here the entangling region is the whole spatial volume of one of the two identical matter sectors, and (\ref{VolEnt}) corresponds to tracing out completely the other matter sector, giving the von Neumann entropy (\ref{SVN}) of the density matrix (\ref{eq:densitymatrix}).

 The extremal surface does not drop into either side of the bulk, but rather stays on the UV slice as depicted in Fig.~\ref{volumeRT}, leading to entanglement over the whole volume $V_{d-1}$ of the $S^{d-1}$ neck.
 This is a consequence of the fact that the two throats are joined smoothly, with a warp factor $\sqrt{g_{00}} = \sin(w/\ell_{dS})$ whose first derivative vanishes at the UV slice.
 We discuss this calculation in more detail in Appendix~\ref{app:EE}.
+Similar results were found in \cite{Narayan:2017xca}.

 In the $d=2$ case discussed in \S\ref{sec:2d}, we can express (\ref{VolEnt}) in terms of the dual variables: \be = \frac{2\pi \ell_{dS}}{4 G_3} = \frac{\pi c}{3}\,, \ee where we have used the fact that the proper length of the neck is $2\pi \ell_{dS}$ as well as the relation \be c=\frac{3\ell_{AdS}}{2 G_3} \ee from the $AdS_3/CFT_2$ dictionary.
 We have identified the curvature radii: \be \ell_{dS}=\ell_{AdS}\,. \ee This is because each matter sector reverts in the infrared to a CFT on $dS_2$, with a small warp factor $\sin^2(w/\ell_{dS})\ll 1$.
 This warp factor in $dS_3$ (\ref{dSslicing}) is indistinguishable from a small warp factor $\sinh^2(w/\ell_{AdS})$ in $AdS_3$ (\ref{AdSdS}), once we identify the two curvature radii as in (\ref{ells}).